emretuna01/JiraToCrmWithOnionArchitecture/README.md

 </p>

 <p>
-Project has not been completed yet,works is continuing
+Project has not been completed yet, works is continuing
 </p>